-Most applications offer some kind of signature option (even your smartphone) and you can customize that signature to include information that you think your email conversation participants may need.
+Most applications offer some kind of signature option (even your smartphone), and you can customize that signature to include information that you think your email conversation participants may need.

 Gmail is an email provider that offers a signature option, and you are able to create your signature directly from your browser.
-You can even change the font of the signature, or include a link or picture, if you wish.
+You can even change the font of the signature or include a link or picture if you wish.

 Setting Up a Gmail Signature (Guide with Pictures)

 This will not affect emails that you send from other applications, like the Mail app on your phone, or Outlook on your computer.

 Step 1: Sign into your Gmail account at https://mail.google.com/mail/u/0/#inbox.